Shinobi881/justPix/documentation/ISSUES.md

   3. prepend `current` to next
   4. append `next` to overlay

+    *Issue: images only change once*
+      - Sovled: Remove `'overlayPic'` class name when remove from overlay

 B. Set styles for overlay class
   1. function (`setAttribute('overlayImage')`);
   2. Onclick of set click coords on click